COVID-19 a Clinical Case.

 his rapid influenza is negative,

-nucleic acid amplification assay,
+And a SARS-Coronavirus II, nucleic acid amplification assay,

-typically, again performed by reverse
+typically, again performed by reverse transcriptase

-transcriptase polymerase chain reaction,
+polymerase chain reaction,

 so, RT-CPR in his case is positive.